nicolasgoutaland/NSString-Color/README.md

 All created colors are cached using `NSCache`, allowing you to reuse them.
 Webcolor names are case insensitive, and you can specify `UIColor` selectors name without Color suffix.

-For a list of webcolors, http://en.wikipedia.org/wiki/Web_colors
+For a list of webcolors, you can have a look at [Wikipedia Web colors page](http://en.wikipedia.org/wiki/Web_colors)

 ![ScreenShot](https://raw.github.com/nicolasgoutaland/NSString-Color/master/Assets/NSString+Colors.gif)